MycoGlobe

 Now you can place this Mini Mushroom Tiny Home any where bright with INDIRECT sunlight!

-**If you have a fan running in the same room you choose to grow your medicine, The hole adjustments on the sides of the chamber should be nearly closed to prevent to much moisture loss**
+**Too much air movement in the same room can create too much moisture loss.
+The hole adjustments on the sides of the chamber could be nearly closed to prevent to much moisture loss**

 Environmental Cues